show menu

 Monument Place

-Our most recent example of ‘Building with Nature’ is Monument Place, just outside of the village of Farndon.
+Monument Place is located just outside of the village of Farndon.

 The land at Monument Place has been identified as employment use under the Cheshire West and Chester Local Plan (Part 2).